 BLAS….”Where the little things matter”

-We are a fully inclusive and diverse bespoke photographic safari tour operating company that prides itself in giving travellers clear-cut information on sustainable safari travel to the Southern African region.
+We are a fully inclusive and diverse sustainable safari tour operating company that prides itself in giving travellers clear-cut information on sustainable safari travel to the Southern African region.

 You will find our footprints in Botswana, Namibia, South Africa, Zambia and Zimbabwe where we have partnered with the most experienced safari operators in the industry.
 We create travel itineraries that contribute positively to local communities and the natural environment, and at the same time offer the best travel experience for the traveller.
 We work together with local safari operators/initiatives that share these same values with us.
 This enables us to increase our impact much more efficiently creating work opportunities and stimulating economic growth.
 Sustainable tourism is at the core of everything that we do and why we do it.